h4cc/awesome-elixir/README.md

 * [Elixir Cheat-Sheet](http://media.pragprog.com/titles/elixir/ElixirCheat.pdf) - A Elixir cheat sheet, by Andy Hunt & Dave Thomas.
 * [Elixir Code Smells](https://github.com/lucasvegi/Elixir-Code-Smells) - A catalog of Elixir-specific code smells that can harm the quality of software developed using this language.
 * [Elixir Functional Programming](https://github.com/kblake/functional-programming) - Material to introduce functional programming using the Elixir language.
+* [Elixir Refactorings](https://github.com/lucasvegi/Elixir-Refactorings) - A catalog of refactoring strategies to promote the redesign and improve the quality of code developed with Elixir.
 * [Elixir School](https://elixirschool.com/) - Lessons about the Elixir programming language.
 * [Elixir Tab](https://github.com/efexen/elixir-tab) - Chrome Extension which helps you learn the Elixir core lib.
 * [Elixir vs Ruby | How Switching To Elixir Made Our Team Better](https://foxbox.com/blog/elixir-vs-ruby/) - Long-form post that explains in detail when and why you should choose Elixir over Ruby.